Identifying Landing Page Domains in Your Instance

 For the instance in the example above, it has been set up with two unique domains (gladiatorapps.com and theappninjas.com).
 It’s important to note that when it comes to securing your Marketo landing pages, the Secured Domains for Landing Pages process will secure all of the domains in your instance.
 It’s an all-or-nothing action, meaning you cannot chose which domains to secure for HTTPS and which to leave HTTP.
 And don’t worry – we’ll count these up for you so we can scope your subscription correctly.

-Adding Secured Domains for Landing Pages to Your Marketo Subscription
+Adding Additional Secured Domains to Your Marketo Subscription

 The Secured Domains for Landing Pages Process

-On your side, to ready your instance for the conversion to HTTPS, you’ll need to review, update and reapprove your landing pages:
+A summary of the steps linked above are listed below: First, you’ll need to review, update and reapprove your landing pages:

-- Unapprove and re-approve all landing pages.
+Unapprove and re-approve all landing pages.
 This can be done in bulk in the Landing Pages section of Design Studio by selecting a group of pages for unapprove and re-approve via the “Landing Page Actions” menu.
-If you have a developer, they can use Marketo’s API to unapproved/reapprove landing pages (see our Developer's site documentation here).

 Once you’ve completed the steps above, it’s time to coordinate the cutover to HTTPS with Marketo.
 You’ll need let Marketo Support know that you’re ready to initiate the cutover process.
 To help ensure a smooth transition, we’ll work with you to plan a time when you have few or no upcoming batch campaigns running, and also a time when your team is available, if needed, to make a few updates in your Marketo instance.